Skip to content

 Key Principles:

-a.
-The reasons for the request are not considered to be exceptional or
+a. the reasons are not exceptional or unforeseen;

 b.
 The reason for the request is academic failure;